Impossible Princess: Promotion

+Live performances and tour

-Minogue's press campaign for the album began in mid-1995, including interviews with magazines and a performance at the Radio 1 Roadshow in Newquay on 21 August 1997.
+Minogue's press campaign for the album began in mid-1997, including interviews with magazines and a performance at the Radio 1 Roadshow in Newquay on 21 August 1997.
 The promotional campaign was aimed at album buyers, rather than the singles market.
 The label stressed Minogue's wide-reaching appeal by setting up press cover interviews for her in various markets: broadsheets, dance specialists, tabloids, gay magazines, and style monthlies.
 During the release week in March 1998, Deconstruction and Minogue held a release party at Tower Records in London.
 She conducted a small-concert tour travelling to Australia, New Zealand and Hong Kong through October 1997; it was her first time in both New Zealand and Hong Kong.
 Minogue expanded the tour by adding venues in Norway, Denmark, and the Netherlands.
 She appeared on several television shows to promote the album's singles.
 She promoted the album at the 1998 Mardi Gras ceremony in Sydney, Australia.

-In May 1998, Minogue confirmed the Intimate and Live concert tour, which began on 2 June at the Palais Theatre in Melbourne, Australia, that same year.
+In May 1998, Minogue announced the Intimate and Live concert tour, which began on 2 June at the Palais Theatre in Melbourne, Australia, that same year.
 Initially, she wanted to finish the tour in Melbourne on 4 July, but because of high demand in England, Minogue hosted three additional concert performances there.
-The tour attracted positive reviews from spectators and publications, praising the idea of a smaller venue show.
+The tour attracted positive reviews from both attendees and publications, praising the idea of a smaller venue show.
 She received compliments for her vocal performance and her stage presence.
 Each concert had drawn in approximately 2,000 audience members in Australia, and the media there deemed it a commercial success.
 To complete the tour's promotion, an accompanying live album and DVD, shot at the Capitol Theatre, Sydney, were released on 30 November (album) and 23 July 2003 (DVD).